“ה’ יִסְעָדֶנּוּ עַל-עֶרֶשׂ דְּוָי; כָּל-מִשְׁכָּבוֹ הָפַכְתָּ בְחָלְיוֹ.” (תהילים מא:ד)

 In what way does God come to the aid of those who are ill?

-There exists a clear connection between body and soul.
-Positive feelings — love, equanimity, trust — bolster one’s psychological and physical health.
-And negative thoughts, such as jealousy, anger, resentment and fear, have a detrimental impact on one’s health.
+There is a clear connection between body and soul.
+Positive feelings, such as love, equanimity, and faith, bolster our psychological and physical health.
+On the other hand, negative feelings, such as jealousy, anger, resentment and fear, have a detrimental impact on our health.

-When one is ill, the body’s forces are greatly weakened, and one may fear that death is near.
-At precisely this point, the spiritual side gains strength and renewed energy.
+When we are ill, the body’s forces are greatly weakened and we may fear that death is near.
+At precisely this point, our spiritual side gains strength and renewed energy.
 Positive forces are awakened from within.
-A critical, jealous heart is transformed into a heart full of compassion and generosity.
-One is drawn to holy aspirations, even though one felt estranged from such sentiments while healthy, due to preoccupation with wordly pursuits.
+A critical, jealous heart may be transformed into a heart full of compassion and generosity.
+We are drawn to holy aspirations, even though we felt estranged from such sentiments while healthy, due to preoccupation with worldly pursuits.
 Reliance in God grows, hope and faith flower.
-With this renewal of spiritual life, a sick person uncovers an unexpected source of strength.
+With this renewal of spiritual life, the ill person discovers an unexpected resource of strength.

-In order to impress upon us to recognize the special holiness of those who are ill, the Sages taught that those visiting the sick should not sit on their bed.
-Rather, one should sit reverently before them, like a disciple who sits humbly before his master.
+In order to impress upon us awareness of the potential holiness of those who are ill, the Sages taught that one who visits the sick should not sit on their bed.
+Rather, he should sit reverently before them, like a disciple who sits humbly before his master.

 (Adapted from Ein Eyah vol. III, p.
 32 on Shabbat 1:50)